Prasanna Jayawardene

+He played club cricket for Woodhall Spa Cricket Club in Lincolnshire as recently as 2025.

 Domestic career

 He made his Twenty20 debut on 17 August 2004, for Nondescripts Cricket Club in the 2004 SLC Twenty20 Tournament.

 International career

 In 1998, a baby-faced Jayawardene was selected to tour England after promising domestic form, though he didn't go on to play a match.
 He was regularly touted as "the next Sri Lankan cricketer", working as an understudy to full-time keeper Romesh Kaluwitharana.
 He would go on to make his debut against the touring Pakistanis in June 2000, though he played no role in the match as Sri Lankan openers Sanath Jayasuriya and Marvan Atapattu batted for more than a day, and rain washed out the game leaving no chance for Prasanna to bat or keep.
 However, the meteoric rise of Kumar Sangakkara by the time South Africa toured later in the year in addition to Kaluwitharana being the team's reserve keeper of choice meant he would not play any more matches for multiple years.

 However, by mid-2002 the Sri Lankan selectors decided to start playing Sangakkara as a specialist batsman, opening a slot for an extra keeper, though Kaluwitharana being first reserve played the majority of matches.
 As a result, Jayawardene would only play two series over the next five years; one in 2002 against a touring Bangladeshi team of which the decision to permit Test status to was doubted, where he scored 5 and a duck in two innings, and one in 2004 against a Zimbabwean side without any notable players (the majority of the team had either left or been fired by a board in political turmoil) and which would, partially as a result of the series, have Test status stripped just a year later, with Prasanna scoring just 4 runs in a series where Sri Lanka scored over 500 runs in every innings they batted.
 To make things worse for Jayawardene, Sri Lanka began choosing a specialist keeper less frequently.
 Up to this date his batting average was just 3.